jakeouellette/date-from-num/README.md

 ## Example

 If it's greater than `252489600000`, it's milliseconds.
-This covers dates since _January 1st 1978 in milliseconds_, and dates through the year _9970_ in seconds.
+This covers dates since _January 1st 1978_ in milliseconds, and dates through the year _9970_ in seconds.

 ``` js
 var dateFromNum = require('date-from-num')